 Laylat al Baraat

 Laylat al Baraat (meaning “Night of Privilege”; also called Mid-Sha’ban) begins the evening April 8, 2020.
-Laylat al Baraat is a holiday preparing for Ramadan in two weeks.
+Laylat al Baraat is a holiday preparing for Ramadan.

 The Encyclopaedia of the Qur’an states that some Muslims consider Laylat al Baraat to be the holiest day of the entire month (Shaban is the eighth month of the Muslim calendar)1The sacredness of this day partly because of a famous hadith that quotes Muhammad as saying, “Rajab is the month of God, Shaban is my month, and Ramadan is the month of my community.” and